localstack/docs/content/en/docs/LocalStack Tools/transparent-execution-mode/dns-server.md

     DNS_ADDRESS=0
     ```

-* You can also specify which exact URLs should be redirected to LocalStack by defining a regex using:
+* You can also specify which exact URLs should be redirected to LocalStack by defining a hostname regex like:

     ```bash
     DNS_LOCAL_NAME_PATTERNS='.*(ecr|lambda).*.amazonaws.com'
     ```

-    Using this configuration, the LocalStack DNS server only redirects ecr and lambda domains of AWS to LocalStack, and the rest will be forwarded to `$DNS_SERVER`.
+    Using this configuration, the LocalStack DNS server only redirects ECR and Lambda domains to LocalStack, and the rest will be resolved via `$DNS_SERVER`.
+This can be used for hybrid setups, where certain API calls (e.g., ECR, Lambda) target LocalStack, whereas other services will target real AWS.

+    **Note:** We generally do not recommend connecting to real AWS from within LocalStack, in fact you should avoid using real AWS credentials anywhere in your LocalStack apps.
+Use this configuration with caution.

 * There is the possibility to manually set the DNS server all not-redirected queries will be forwarded to: